 Filing an application to commute a Death sentence to Life imprisonment entails special procedures.
-No filing fee is charged, the presentation may last thirty minutes, and every filed capital application is granted a public hearing.
-A capital applicant must submit five copies of every pertinent piece of material at least ten days prior to the date of hearing.
+The presentation may last thirty minutes, and every filed capital application is granted a public hearing.
+A capital applicant must submit every pertinent piece of material at least ten days prior to the date of hearing.

 After an application has been filed, a copy of the application is sent to the following interested parties:

-* Before submitting your application, please be sure that you are willing to make yourself available to the investigating agent and provide the above requested information.
-The Board determines these requirements and you must adhere to them.
-Failure to make yourself available to the agent and provide the above requested information will result in your application being administratively withdrawn.
+Before submitting your application, please be sure that you are willing to make yourself available to the parole staff and are willing to provide the above requested information.
+The Board has determined the interview and verification of the information provided as requirements and you must adhere to them.
+Failure to make yourself available to parole staff either by telephone or the in-person interview and/or to provide the requested information will result in your application being administratively withdrawn.